Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Cc1dqI86IUw.md

 ### Transcript

-> go for the factory more gold gold with your factory that's so good that's a really good name for that actually that that needs to be a dlc now i believe the starter section of the map oh sorry come on after we did that toilet one golf yeah golf golf with your factory dlc i think that should be a requirement for 1.0
+> go for the factory more gold gold with your factory that's so good that's a really good name for that actually that that needs to be a dlc now I believe the starter section of the map oh sorry come on after we did that toilet one golf yeah golf golf with your factory dlc I think that should be a requirement for 1.0